Sepidehatt/typescript-react-rick-and-morty/README.md

-# Welcome to the Rick and Morty Project! 🚀
+# Rick and Morty Project! 🚀

 A wise person (me 😄) once said, "Even as a Web developer, you should create fun things to stay motivated to learn!"
 And what could be more fun than combining coding with the universe of Rick and Morty?